Poynter Leadership Academy (October 2017)

 Leadership Academy is Poynter’s premier seminar for high-potential managers.
 This highly-interactive five-day program offers participants the chance to refine their leadership styles, update their understanding of management and media trends and tools, and receive the personal coaching necessary to accelerate their effectiveness as leaders.

 This year’s academy in St. Petersburg, Oct.
-15-20, will be led by Butch Ward, Poynter’s Senior Faculty for Leadership, Editing and Writing, and will feature members of Poynter’s faculty along with some of the country’s leading news managers and innovators.
+15-20, will be led by Butch Ward, Poynter’s Senior Faculty for Leadership, and will feature members of Poynter’s faculty along with some of the country’s leading news managers and innovators.
 Longtime digital executive Kinsey Wilson will help kick off the seminar by presenting the 2017 Naughton Lecture, offering a first-hand perspective on how newsroom leaders can encourage a fertile environment for innovation.
+Millie Tran, Global Growth Editor at The New York Times and developer of the BuzzFeed app, will lead a session on how to develop an audience focus that reaps dividends.
+And former award-winning network and cable television news executive Marcy McGinnis returns to share her wisdom on fostering the most challenging newsroom relationships — including the one with your boss.

 You’ll learn how to: